iip-ecosphere/platform/platform/transport/transport/README.md

 For turning objects into their transport representation, we use as serialization interfaces.
-However, we assume that the object classes will be defined in upstream layers, i.e., this component ships without type-specific serialization mechnisms that shall be defined accordingly in upstream layers.
+However, we assume that the object classes will be defined in upstream layers, i.e., this component ships without type-specific serialization mechanisms that shall be defined accordingly in upstream layers.
 Type translators are intended to translate application specific into more general types required by reusable components, i.e., the translators act as input or output type adapters.
 Serializers are bidirectional type translators.